Last updated 20th May, 2025

 In terms of relocating the actual meter, this can take as little as a day for a straight-forward relocation, with disruption to your service being kept to a minimum.

-A gas meter is a specialist piece of equipment used to regulate and measure the volume of gases that a property uses as fuel.
+A gas meter is a specialist piece of equipment used to regulate and measure how much gas a property uses for fuel.
+They are owned by the local gas distributor, along with the connecting supply lines, rather than the property owner.

-Most homes utilise both gas and electric as a means of fuel.
-However, there are some instances where both utilities may not be practical, for example, very rural properties and other fuel sources may be required solar power.
+The majority of homes utilise either gas or electric for their means of fuel.
+However, there are some instances where these utilities aren't practical, for example, some very rural properties instead use solar power.

-As people are becoming more eco-conscious, many homeowners are moving away from traditional fuel sources such as oil and gas towards more modern; greener solutions include ground source heat pumps and air source heat pumps.
+As people are becoming more eco-conscious, many homeowners are moving away from traditional fuel sources such as oil and gas.
+Instead, they are moving towards more modern, greener solutions include ground source heat pumps and air source heat pumps.

-The first step in relocating a gas meter is contacting your energy supplier and discussing your needs with them.
+The first step in the relocation of a gas meter is to contact your energy supplier and discuss your needs with them.

-They will want as much information regarding the potential move as possible to ensure that the desired activity is doable and remains within gas safety guidelines.
+They will require as much information as possible regarding the potential move, as this will help ensure what is being requested is possible and within gas safety guidelines.
 Some of the information they will require includes:

-Once these questions have been answered, your gas supplier will advise whether relocating the meter is something they are capable of doing or if you need to contact your local gas transporter.
+Once these questions have been answered, your gas supplier will be in a position to advise whether relocating the meter is acheivable or if you need to contact your local gas transporter.

-Your gas transporter will determine the best course of action to take in regards to amending existing supply lines or making a new gas connection, based on the relocation site and access available to it.
+Your gas transporter will determine the best course of action in regards to amending existing supply lines or creating a new gas connection, depending on the relocation site and any current access available.

-This may involve shutting off the gas, laying new pipes connecting to the supply (in which case some excavation may be required) or adjusting pipes already close to the property.
+This may involve shutting off the gas, laying new pipes to connect the supply (in which case some excavation may be required) or adjusting pipes that are already near the property.

-Disruption to your gas supply will be kept to a minimum.
-Whilst moving the actual meter itself may only take a few hours, the additional work that may be required can take weeks, which could involve a site survey, possibly hiring an electrician and gas fitter, excavation and refitting land.
+Disruption to your gas supply will be kept to a minimum and although moving a gas meter itself may only take a few hours, any additional work required could take much longer.
+This could involve site survey, or anything from hiring an electrician or gas fitter to excavation and refitting the land.

 Here are a few cost factors to take in to consideration when moving a gas meter: